sdegutis/immaculatalibrary.com/site/data/snippets/2021-12-11-four-reasons-given-by-blessed-duns-scotus-on-the-danger-of-deathbed-conversions.md

 ---
 published: true
+title: >-
-title: Four reasons given by Blessed Duns Scotus on the danger of deathbed conversions
+  Four reasons given by Blessed Duns Scotus on the danger of deathbed conversions
 archiveSlug: sinnersguide00luis
 archivePage: '254'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 157
 ---

 > You now know the sentiments of these great Doctors of the Church on death-bed repentance.
 See, then, what folly it would be in you to contemplate without fear a passage of which the most skilful pilots speak with terror.